MarianoPareja/Diabetes-Prediction/README.md

 To create a Heroku accont go to the following page [Heroku Page](https://heroku.com)

-1. Create an account
+1. Create and configure your account.
-2. Create a new project
+2. Create a new project.
-3. Configure the following Github Secrets
+3. Configure the following Github Secrets on your repo.

 ### Github Secrets